JermellB/restagraph/docs/HTTP_API.md

 Although [section 4.3.4 of RFC 7231](https://tools.ietf.org/html/rfc7231#section-4.3.4) states that 201 must be returned "[i]f the target resource does not have a current representation and the PUT successfully creates one," this API provides for updating multiple resources in a single request, making it entirely possible to create, update _and_ delete attributes in a single transaction.
 It seems like a backward step to restrict clients to updating a single attribute per request, so I´m making the counter-argument that unpopulated attributes have the de facto representation of `Null`, so _technically_ there aren´t any valid resources lacking representation in the context of this method.

 There's currently no way to delete the value of an attribute, but I do plan to add this feature.

+Note that, like with POST requests, the API will return a 400 error if you try to set the `createddate` or `lastmodified` datestamps, and a 403 if you try to set any attribute whose `read-only` value in the schema is `True`.

 ## Delete a resource